 We immediately ran into problems.
-Not that find clients qualify for free services was difficult.
+Not that finding clients who qualify for free services was difficult.
 No, for sale we had an established local agency in our community intaking and qualifying needy individuals.
-So we simply solicited referrals there.
+So, we simply solicited referrals there.

 Still nothing happened.
 At one point, one of our committee members, Adam Cordover, later my collaborative teammate, performed a mini-training for BALS’ intake volunteers, just to ensure that they understood the theory behind CP.
 (We will probably make such training a regular aspect of our committee work, because volunteers turn over regularly.)

 After several meetings with the BALS managers, during which I thought we had worked out all of the practical kinks in the process, we still were not receiving referrals.
 Then I realized that BALS had, conveniently, just begun publishing a list of “clients looking for lawyers” for our local bar association.
 Everything happens for a reason, right?
 I decided to solicit specific cases from the list.

 More problems!
 Several times, when I asked BALS to refer me a case, the surprise was evident: “We didn’t think you’d want that one!”
 My surprise was equal and opposite: “Why ever NOT?”
 The answers were various and, in retrospect, obvious.
 “There was domestic violence.”
 “The other spouse is out-of-state.”
 Even “the other spouse has an income that does not permit him to qualify for pro bono services” was a reason.
 All of these issues were understandable, and worth discussing.
 Ultimately, we worked through them and, hopefully, we have now reached an understanding.
 But it did take a number of such back-and-forths before we felt that BALS had a grip on the prospective client most suitable for our pro bono collaborative divorce teams: ALMOST ANYONE!